kidsoncoffee/monsters/README.md

 ### Setup a *Monster* for your class

-After having the dependency declared, you start by writing a setup class for the *data object* class.
+After having the dependency declared, you start by writing a limbSetup class for the *data object* class.

-This class which we call the *Monster setup*, will centralize every behavior related to generating data to that *data object*.
+This class which we call the *Monster limbSetup*, will centralize every behavior related to generating data to that *data object*.

 So for example if you want to generate data for a *data object* named `MyDataObject`, you have to create a class which extends from `MonsterSetup<MyDataObject>` and is annotated with `@Monster`.